 Are there other programs Special Olympics Utah provides?
 During state-level competitions, athletes and partners participate in Healthy Athletes clinics in a variety of disciplines to help ensure they are at their best on and off the field.
 Volunteer clinicians conduct exams for Opening Eyes, Special Smiles, Healthy Hearing, Fun Fitness, Health Promotions and Fit Feet annually.
 Eligible athletes in need also receive free eyeglasses, shoe inserts and referrals to other medical processionals as necessary.

 Where do volunteers help?
 Volunteers serve as trained coaches, assistant coaches, unified sports partners, healthy athletes’ clinicians, and assist with fundraising and special events.
-Volunteers contribute over 300,000 volunteer hours annually at area and state competitions.
+Volunteers contribute over 90,000 volunteer hours annually at area and state competitions on

 What makes Special Olympics Utah unique from other local sports programs?
 (1) Its focus is to assist individuals with intellectual disabilities, (2) athletes compete at no cost including Unified Sports® partners, (3) there are programs for athletes of all skill levels, (4) competitions are structured so that athletes compete with other athletes of similar ability in equitable divisions, and (5) there are components to promote healthy athletes and to change attitudes to encourage inclusion, respect and understanding of those with intellectual disabilities.